Home to a burgeoning tech sector

 Temporary Office Space / Co-Working Spaces

 Looking for co-working/temporary office space while in St. John’s?
-Business Portals rent space by the hour, the day, the month, or longer.
+Genesis Coworking space offers several membership offerings.
 Prefer the buzz of caffeine and working in a stimulating environment around other people check out a local cafe or connect to free public wifi in Victoria Park and Bannerman Park.

-If you need to find your own office space, you can use the following commercial real estate listing websites or search for commercial rentals and office space on https://www.kijiji.ca.
+You can use the following commercial real estate listing websites to search for commercial rentals and office space.

 Metrobus is the public bus system operating throughout St. John’s, Mount Pearl and Paradise.
 The fare is $2.50 per ride.